 4,000 years ago, some believed Hot Chocolate brought wellness and strength.
 We don’t know about that.
 But we sure know it tastes good and that’s why people all over the world drink it today.

 As cliché as it sounds (and you know how we love clichés here at The Cookful), Hot Chocolate really does warm you up on a cold day.
 Maybe it does more than that too!
-According to Hungry History, the Olmec tribe located in Southern Mexico would grind together cacao nibs and water to make a chocolate drink named, “xocolātl” which was believed to give the drinker magical powers and energy.
+According to History Answers, the Olmec tribe located in Southern Mexico would grind together cacao nibs and water to make a chocolate drink named, “xocolātl” which was believed to give the drinker magical powers and energy.
 If you’ve always wanted to be able to leap tall buildings in a single bound, hot chocolate might be your ticket.*

 *Warning: Attempting to jump off of, or over, buildings may increase your risk of going splat on concrete.
 And it may cause you to spill your hot chocolate.
 We don’t endorse any of these activities.